Skip to content

 Step 1: Do you have a paywall deployed?

-On the admin tool, you need to define the paywall rule(s) and deploy these rules.
-For this you need to follow the next steps:
+In the Admin tool, you need to define the paywall rule(s) and deploy them:

 1. Go into the Admin tool and create rule(s) under the Paywall tab.